 We respect the rights of our shareholders to participate and vote in our ASM.
-Shareholders who are unable to attend our ASM are given the right to participate and vote in absentia via proxy.
+Shareholders who are unable to attend our ASM are given the right to participate and vote in absentia via proxy or thru the online voting system that the Company implemented.
 Whether made in person or in absentia, shareholder votes carry equal effect.